open-telemetry/opamp-spec/docs/README.md

 # OpAMP Docs

-The below table defines how the OpAMP docs get mounted to the Open Telemetry website.
+The below table defines how the OpAMP docs get mounted to the OpenTelemetry website.

 |Folder|Website Destination|
 | --- | --- |